About King Post Retaining Walls

 King Post Retaining Wall Design

 King post walls can be designed to Eurocode 7 or British standards and can be analysed in temporary or permanent conditions.
 The design life of king post walls is generally 50 years or more.
-This duration can vary based on specific project requirements or environmental conditions to which the wall will be exposed.
+This duration can vary depending on specific project requirements or environmental conditions to which the wall will be exposed.
 [1]

 king post wall